Child holding labradoodle Puppy

 HINDQUARTERS – In profile, the croup is nearly flat, though slight sloping is acceptable.
 Stifles should be moderately turned to propel forward movement, and hindquarters should be well-muscled for power in movement.
 Hock to heel should be strong, short and perpendicular to the ground.
 Should appear parallel to the rear.
 Must not be cow-hocked.

 Moderately broad with well-defined eyebrows.
 Stop should be moderate, with eyes set well-apart.
 Head should be of moderate width, developed but without exaggeration.
 Foreface should appear shorter than skull.
+Head should be clean-cut and free from fleshy cheeks.
+The whole head proportionate in size to the rest of the dog.

 The distinctive characteristic of an Australian Labradoodle is it’s long beard and muzzle.